Azure/SimuLand/3_simulate_detect/credential-access/exportADFSDKMMasterKeyFromDC.md

 1. Go back to the domain-joined endpoint (`WORKSTATION6`) where you authenticated previously as a domain administrator (`pgustavo`) to perform a DCSync technique.
 2. Open PowerShell as Administrator
-3. Get the path of the AD FS DKM container and use it to obtain the `GUID` of the AD FS DKM contact object holding the AD FS DKM master key (Encryption key).
+3. Get the path of the AD FS DKM container and use it to obtain the `GUID` of the AD FS DKM contact object.

 ```PowerShell
 $AdfsDKMPath = "LDAP://CN=596f0e13-7a4b-49a1-a106-0cbcba66b065,CN=ADFS,CN=Microsoft,CN=Program Data,DC=simulandlabs,DC=com"